An additive basis for the cohomology rings of regular nilpotent Hessenberg varieties: Main theorem

 \section{Main theorem}

-In this section we state the main theorems in each type.
-We first recall one-to-one correspondence between the set of lower ideals and the set of Hessenberg functions considered in \cite{EHNT1}.
-To do that, we need a ``good'' decomposition of the set of positive roots.
-In what follows, we frequently use the symbol
+In this section we discuss in detail Theorem~\ref{theorem_intro} for type $A_{n-1}$.
+The proof of Theorem~\ref{theorem_intro} for types $B,C,G$ is similar to the proof for type $A$.
+We leave the proof for types $B,C,G$ as an exercise for the reader.
+In what follows, we frequently use the symbol $[n]:=\{1,2,\ldots,n\}$.